 The Berkeley Lab Shipping and Receiving department facilitates all off site transportation via Fedex, UPS or other approved shipping companies to your parcel’s final destination.

-All hazmat shipments must be approved for and transportation arranged from the Molecular Foundry to Berkeley Lab Shipping and Receiving by Carleton Falzone, or an agent assigned in his absence.
+All Chemical/Laboratory shipments must be approved for and transportation arranged from the Molecular Foundry to Berkeley Lab Shipping and Receiving by Ian Quesada, or an agent assigned in his absence.

 How to Prepare for Shipping